chuq2b2/chuq2b2/README.md

 ### Hello there 👋 My name is Quynh Chu

-I'm a junior at DePauw University studying Computer Science!
+I'm a senior at DePauw University studying Computer Science!

 - 🔭 I’m currently working on web and game development projects
 - 🌱 I’m currently learning frontend and backend applications and resources